Samsung/TAU/docs/index.md

 Advanced UI Library.
 It is a collection of UI controls called *widgets* which simplify application coding.

-## History

-TAU originated from Tizen Web UI Framework Library (standard library for Tizen 2.2.1), which was mainly based as an extension to jQuery Mobile.
-Key features of the former were coding simplification and app creation speed.
-With that in mind TAU was created as the framework *advanced to the next level*.
-TAU is a standalone UI library, without jQuery overhead, but that duo can be used as explained in this [guide later](using_jquery_with_tau.html).

 ## Benefits

-When using TAU you will get many benefits usable in your code.
+When using TAU you will get many benefits usable in your code:

 * A standalone library, meaning no additional libraries are needed
 * Can be used with jQuery, TAU exposes a special API to the jQuery object which is